-While many sectors shrank due to the social distancing and lockdowns of 2020 and 2021, the technology sector expanded.
-Technology helped us communicate, helped businesses promote their products and services, and provided solutions to various pandemic related issues.
-As businesses place a growing emphasis on meeting challenges with technology, the skills required to work in tech are in high demand.
+There is a range of technical and non-technical roles available in tech.
+The sector experienced growth in the last few years as technology helped us communicate, helped businesses promote their products and services, and provided solutions to various pandemic-related issues.
+As companies emphasise meeting challenges with technology, the skills required to work in tech are in high demand.

-In this blog we explore technical and non-technical roles in the industry, how you can improve your commercial awareness before you apply, and what the industry is doing to encourage more women into the sector.
+This blog explores how you can improve your commercial awareness before you apply, and what the industry is doing to encourage more women into the sector.
 You can also find out about initiatives and events that will help you gain more insight into working in tech.

-You may be thinking that jobs in tech are only suitable for students studying STEM subjects (science, technology, engineering or maths) but this is actually not true!
 Around 37% of employees in the digital economy work in non-digital roles.
-Although lots jobs in Tech demand specific technical skills, there are also lots of jobs that demand a broad range of skills including communication, teamworking, creative and critical thinking skills.
+There are also lots of jobs that demand a broad range of skills including communication, teamworking, creative and critical thinking skills.

 If you have a keen interest in technology, and a non-technical degree; consulting, marketing, legal, compliance or sales could be a good way to bring your interests and your education together.
-You can also consider a graduate role in their finance or human resources department.
+You can also consider a graduate role in finance or human resources.
 So, this exciting and innovative industry is one you should strongly consider.

 Commercial awareness and an enthusiasm for tech is important.
 Whether you have studied an IT-related subject or not, you will need to demonstrate to employers your interest in technology.
 Research is key here – what is new in tech?
 Who are the company’s competitors?
 What are the issues the industry faces?
 Candidates who are commercially aware show they have a deep understanding of the industry and the market in which it operates.
 Commercial Awareness is one of the keys to a successful job application.